FIAT Group outperformed the European market sales by 25.3%

 Market share was 60 basis points higher at 7.4%, making FCA fourth overall in the European sales rankings for the second consecutive month.

-Lancia/Chrysler also outperformed the industry with sales up 31.9% to 7,500 vehicles and share up 10 basis points to 0.6%.
+Lancia/Chrysler also outperformed the industry with sales up 31.9% to 7,500 vehicles and shares up 10 basis points to 0.6%.

-Alfa Romeo closed May with more than 5,500 vehicles sold and European market share at 0.4%.
+Alfa Romeo closed May with more than 5,500 vehicles sold in the European market shared by 0.4%.

 Jeep posted a 30.0% increase in May sales to nearly 9,900 vehicles.